exakat/php-dictionary/dictionary/return-value.ini.rst

 Return value is the value returned by a method or function call.

 That value may be typed with a data type.
+In that case, each call to ``return`` must return that type.

-It may also be typed with `never`, in case the method doesn't return, or `void`, when the method returns nothing.
+It may also be typed with ``never``, in case the method doesn't return anything.
+In

+, or `void`, when the method returns nothing.

 A value is returned with the keyword ``return``.
 When no such command is used, for example when a method doesn't have a return command and reach the end of the method's body, then ``null`` is returned.